AyadLab/scFOCAL/README.md

 ###### scFOCAL is available via shinyapps.io, or as a standalone R package.

 <p align="left">
-  <a href="https://robert-k-suter.shinyapps.io/isosceles/"><strong>You can find ISOSCELES on shinyapps.io here! »</strong></a>
+  <a href="https://robert-k-suter.shinyapps.io/isosceles/"><strong>You can find scFOCAL on shinyapps.io here! »</strong></a>
 </p>

-###### Due to the inherent large size of scRNAseq datasets, we highly recommend installing the ISOSCELES R package to run the application locally.
+###### Due to the inherent large size of scRNAseq datasets, we highly recommend installing the scFOCAL R package to run the application locally.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>